 Not usually one for period dramas but on a cold January morning I decided to take a visit to Manchester’s Home cinema to see what all the fuss was about with the Oscar favourite The Favourite.
-With nominations across the awards season and British actress Olivia Coleman already bagging a Golden Globe for her lead role as Queen Anne, I was keen to see it on the big screen.
+With nominations across the awards season and British actress Olivia Colman already bagging a Golden Globe for her lead role as Queen Anne, I was keen to see it on the big screen.

 The main draw was the word ‘hilarious’ being thrown around on the posters!
-No doubting Coleman, who has proved time and time again her props for comedy timing.
+No doubting Colman, who has proved time and time again her props for comedy timing.
 And Emma Stone – supporting as Abigail, a girl sold to pay for her father’s gambling debts – has good form for comedies too.
 But it’s ambitious for period dramas to go for laughs whilst wanting to be taken seriously by the Academy.
 Can it be done?

 Firstly the film looks stunning.
 Set in and around an English palace in the 18th Century with all the opulence and grandure you would expect from a Royal story.
 It’s beautifully shot with music and scene titles cutting nicely into the opening scene.
 Barely beneath the surface we are shown the filthy sordid lives of those downstairs.
 It slowly creeps into view alongside our royal Queen through those who work and care for her.
 From servants to politicians, the costumes are fabulous with the most extravagant wigs.
 We quickly get to grips with the lives these interesting characters are living.